Updated on September 30, 2021

 This new coronavirus seems to target cells in the lungs, and possibly other cells in the respiratory system too.
 Cells infected by the virus will produce more virus particles, which can then spread to other people, for instance by coughing.

-On February 11, the World Health Organization named this disease caused by the new coronavirus: COVID-19.
-On March 11, the WHO declared that the global spread of this previously unknown disease is a pandemic.
-One year later, as of March 5, 2021, COVID-19 had killed more than 2.5 million people.
-There were more than 115 million coronavirus cases around the world—with more cases in the United States (28.5 million) than in any other country.
+On February 11, 2020, the World Health Organization named this disease caused by the new coronavirus: COVID-19.
+On March 11, 2020, the WHO declared that the global spread of this previously unknown disease is a pandemic.
+More than one year later, as of May 5, 2021, COVID-19 had killed more than 3.2 million people.
+There were more than 153 million coronavirus cases around the world—with more cases in the United States (32.1 million) than in any other country.

 Our understanding of this new coronavirus and COVID-19 is still evolving.
 The virus can spread from person to person, including by people who appear to have no symptoms.

 According to the US Centers for Disease Control and Prevention (CDC), COVID-19 most commonly spreads during close contact.
-People who are physically near (within 6 feet) or have direct contact with a person with COVID-19 are at greatest risk of infection.
+People who are physically near (within six feet) or have direct contact with a person with COVID-19 are at greatest risk of infection.

 When people with COVID-19 cough, sneeze, sing, talk, or breathe, they produce respiratory droplets.
 Small droplets can also form particles when they dry very quickly in the airstream.
 Infections occur mainly through exposure to respiratory droplets when a person is in close contact with someone who has COVID-19.
 As the respiratory droplets travel further from the person with COVID-19, the concentration of these droplets decreases.
 With passing time, the amount of infectious virus in respiratory droplets also decreases.